Hopefully you’ve read our guides to:

 Puppies with open their eyes after 2 weeks and by four weeks are able to walk, run and play.
 Starting puppies on solids isn’t too hard, and comes naturally with age.
 From two weeks of age, offer a moistened puppy food near where the pups are exploring.
 Their curiosity will usually do the rest.

 From four weeks they should all be eating solids and by six weeks it’s possible to wean them off the mother.
 In practice, pups will continue to suckle as long as mum lets them.

 When Do Puppies Need Their First Vaccination?

 At six weeks of age all puppies should visit the vet for a health check and C3 vaccine.
 If mum needs a booster this is a good time as well.
 It is essential that all puppies don’t just get immunised but also receive an individual complete health check prior to sale or rehoming.
 This is to check for common congenital conditions and especially heart murmurs.
 Better you know now that sell a puppy with a serious defect.

 Most vets (including us) offer a reduced fee for litter vaccinations and microchipping (recommended and may become compulsory with sale).
 Make sure you get a certificate for each puppy that will be included in the sale documents.

 It’s also possible to have the puppies desexed before sale, especially if you are concerned the new owners may breed inappropriately.
 Our advice?
-On balance it’s better for the puppies’ health to wait until later.
+Read here why I believe early desexing isn’t in a puppy’s best interests.